pygeode/pygeode-docs/tutorial.rst

 and introduction to the library, including a brief description of some of the most common tasks.
 The second part is a tutorial on how to perform many typical operations on your data.
-The third part goes in to more detail on how to read in and write out data.
+The third part goes in to more detail on how to read in and write out data, and on creating variables from scratch; this includes an introduction to many of the types of axes recognized by PyGeode.
 Finally, the fourth part introduces the plotting features of the library.

 .. toctree::
-  :maxdepth: 2
+  :maxdepth: 1

   gettingstarted
   basic_ops